 How Does Fat Help?

 Do you always overindulge on foods like bread and cookies?
 Or get moody when you can’t eat for a few hours?
 Many people do.

 However, stopping these carb cravings requires a lifestyle shift and a healthier eating pattern.

-Additionally, many foods which are high in fat also contain protein, which is the most satiating of all three macronutrients.
+And this is where fat comes in.
+Compared to sugar and refined carbohydrate, fats leave you feeling satiated—especially when part of a protein source.
+Additionally, many foods which are high in fat also contain protein, which is the most satiating of all three macronutrients (21, 22).

-Specifically, the fat soluble vitamin levels are much higher (34).
+Specifically, the fat-soluble vitamin levels are higher (34).

 6. Saturated Fat is Much Healthier Than Sugar and Refined Carbohydrate

 When we remove saturated fat from our diet, it needs replacing.

 Following the first dietary guidelines which advised restricting saturated fats, a whole industry of low-fat processed foods sprang up.

 What did these foods contain?